Getting Ready to Skip Town

 Making Appointments In Chiang Mai, Thailand

-Since we read so many great stories about other expats receiving excellent medical and dental care in Thailand and specifically in Chiang Mai, we planned a longer stay in Chiang Mai to make room for a few of those types of things.
+Since we read so many great stories about travelers receiving excellent medical and dental care in Thailand and specifically in Chiang Mai, we planned a longer stay in Chiang Mai to make room for a few of those types of things.
 We figured we would go see some places in person and feel free to get some stuff done if we felt good about our options.
 And that’s the main reason I am so glad we planned to stay 22 days in Chiang Mai on our first visit!

-I also listened to a podcast interview with Kristy and Bryce of Millennial Revolution where they talked about expat insurance and how to find reliable dental clinics around the world.
+I also listened to a podcast interview with Kristy and Bryce of Millennial Revolution where they talked about medical insurance and how to find reliable dental clinics around the world.
 Check our that interview on The Bigger Pockets Podcast.

 The day after we settled into our Airbnb, I did a search on dentaldepartures.com and found a well-rated dental clinic (Kitcha Dental Clinic) very close by our apartment.
 I was able to ask questions, get price quotes, and make appointments for the 2 of us all by email.
 After that I picked a healthcare clinic close by (CM Mediclinic) and again, I was able to ask questions, get price quotes, and make appointments for the 2 of us on the following Tuesday all by email.
 EASY!